DAGWorks-Inc/hamilton/docs/how-tos/use-for-feature-engineering.rst

 Otherwise here we present a high level overview and then direct users to the examples folder for more details.
 We suggest reading the Offline Feature Engineering section first, since it's the most common use case, and helps explain the python module structure you should be going for with Hamilton.
-If you more guidance here, please reach out to us on `slack <https://join.slack.com/t/hamilton-opensource/shared_invite/zt-1bjs72asx-wcUTgH7q7QX1igiQ5bbdcg>`__.
+If you need more guidance here, please reach out to us on `slack <https://join.slack.com/t/hamilton-opensource/shared_invite/zt-1bjs72asx-wcUTgH7q7QX1igiQ5bbdcg>`__.